libra2org/libra2-core/crates/aptos-dkg/README.md

 ## rand_core_hell

-`aptos_crypto` uses `rand_core 0.5.1`.
+`libra2_crypto` uses `rand_core 0.5.1`.
 However, `blstrs` uses `rand_core 0.6`

-This spells disaster: we cannot pass the RNGs from `rand_core 0.6` into the `aptos_crypto` traits that expect a `0.5.1`-version RNG.
+This spells disaster: we cannot pass the RNGs from `rand_core 0.6` into the `libra2_crypto` traits that expect a `0.5.1`-version RNG.

-We work around this by generating random seeds using the 0.5.1 RNG that we get from `aptos_crypto` and then create `Scalar`s and points from those seeds manually by hashing the seed to a curve point.
+We work around this by generating random seeds using the 0.5.1 RNG that we get from `libra2_crypto` and then create `Scalar`s and points from those seeds manually by hashing the seed to a curve point.

 ## blstrs quirks